ClearPeaks/knime-per-user-executor-starter/README.md

 - A Python 3 environment ready-to-use with pika and psutil on the Executor machines.
 - Download this repository which includes knime_executor_per_user_starter.py to start KNIME Executors on-demand; the configuration file for the Python script (knime_executor_per_user_starter.config); a bash script template to execute the Python script (knime_executor_per_user_starter.sh); and a file (knime-executor-per-user.service) to add the Python script as a service so it starts automatically on-boot.
 - A plugin (JAR file) to autoterminate idle Executors.
 The file is called com.knime.enterprise.executor.autoshutdown_[version].jar.
 Contact KNIME support to download this plugin.
-- Prope licensing schema - note each KNIME Executor process will acquire core tokens from the KNIME Server, therefore you need to configure the Executors accordingly (via knime.ini) to avoid asking too many cores per process depending on the number of users you will have.
+- Proper licensing schema - note each KNIME Executor process will acquire core tokens from the KNIME Server, therefore you need to configure the Executors accordingly (via knime.ini) to avoid asking too many cores per process depending on the number of users you will have.
 Otherwise starting processes will fail since all tokens will be used.

 ## Installation steps
 ### Steps on KNIME Server